guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 - **Black-box monitoring:** Testing externally visible behavior as a user would see it.

 - **Dashboard:** An application (usually web-based) that provides a summary view of a service's core metrics.
 A dashboard may have filters, selectors, and so on, but is prebuilt to expose the metrics most important to its users.
-The dashboard might also display team information such as ticket queue length, a list of high-prority bugs, the current on-call engineer for a given area of responsibility, or recent pushes.
+The dashboard might also display team information such as ticket queue length, a list of high-priority bugs, the current on-call engineer for a given area of responsibility, or recent pushes.

 - **Alert:** A notification intended to be read by a human and that is pushed to a system such as a bug or ticket queue, an email alias, or a pager.
 Respectively, these alerts are classified as tickets, email alerts, and pages.